ashoksahoo/ansible-mongo-replica-set/README.md

 Deployment of a mongodb replicaset with authN / authZ
 -----------------------------------------------------

-This playbook setup a MongoDB replicaset with
+This playbook setup a MongoDB 4.0 replicaset on ubuntu 18.04 with
+* wiredtiger engine
 * user authentication / authorization
 * secure communication between the nodes (using key file).